Dazzlecube/Stories-Untold/content/posts/whyablog.md

 > "*Only a crisis — actual or perceived — produces real change.
 When that crisis occurs, the actions that are taken depend on the ideas that are lying around.
 That, I believe, is our basic function: to develop alternatives to existing policies, to keep them alive and available until the politically impossible becomes the politically inevitable."* - Milton Friedman[^2]

-One of the objective of this blog is to continue lying alternative ideas around.
+One of the objectives of this blog is thus to continue lying alternative ideas around.
 So that when the time comes, real change can happen.

 [^1]: Kudos to Seth Godin for this insight.
 Seth has been writing a blog post daily for talmost 20 years, without missing a single day.